Jonah-Fullen/CLWS-Website/README.md

 To view my version:
   Option 1: View the screenshots in the folder.
   Oprion 2.
-Download files and open CLWS.html in a browser.
+Download CLWS file and open CLWS.html in a browser.